 No, this is not possible.
 As outlined in your contract, you must utilize the award during the time period you received it.
 If you do not, you are expected to return the award to OUR.
 We encourage you to re-apply for funding.

-Why can I only get $500 in the summer if I’m enrolled in classes?
+Why can I only get $500 in the summer if I’m enrolled full-time in classes?

 Will my award impact my financial aid?